WeisongZhao/SACDj/README.md

 <p>

 This repository is for Simplified SACD (w/o sparse deconvolution) and will be in continued development.
-The full SACD can be found in [SACDM](https://github.com/WeisongZhao/SACD2).
-If you find this useful, please cite the paper. <b>Weisong Zhao et al. SACD: Fater super-resolution fluctuation imaging,  X(X), XXX-XXX (2021)</b>
+The full SACD can be found in [SACDM](https://github.com/WeisongZhao/SACDm).
+If you find this useful, please cite the paper. <b>Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging,  X(X), XXX-XXX (2021)</b>
 <br>
 <br>
 <br>